 Not only does sticking to the native styling of the platform make an app feel more natural, but it can also save a lot of development time.
 The tools and frameworks created for application development offer easy solutions for implementing user interaction the way the platform designers had intended.

-The Cocoa Framework (created for iOS) provides a NavigationController which automatically handles the presentation and dismissal of views.
+The SwiftUI (created for iOS) provides a NavigationController which automatically handles the presentation and dismissal of views.
 The view title is in the center of the navigation bar and the back button text automatically populates based on the title of the view that came before it.

-Inversely, Android native styling has moved toward showing depth for emphasis while iOS is moving toward a flattened look.
+Inversely, Android native styling is designed for showing depth for emphasis while iOS maintains a flattened look.
 Subviews on Android have “elevation” which creates shadows.
 Some widgets naturally have shadows, possessing a default elevation, while others need only a single property value change to cast a dark haze below it.